 🚍 Public transport

-- Transport Canberra runs regular bus services to the Australian War Memorial on both weekdays and weekends.
-Bus stops are located on Limestone Avenue.
-Special services also operate on Anzac Day.
+- Transport Canberra runs regular bus services to the Australian War Memorial on weekdays and weekends, with bus stops located on Limestone Avenue.
+Special services operate on Anzac Day

 Entry to the Memorial is free.
-Maps, brochures, and tour information are available at the Front Desk inside the main entrance.
-Wheelchairs and strollers are also available for free loan.
-Free cloaking facilities are also available; large bags cannot be taken into the Memorial for safety and security reasons.
+Maps, brochures, and information are available at the Front Desk inside the main entrance.
+Wheelchairs and strollers are available for free loan.
+Due to current COVID-19 restrictions, there are limited on-site cloaking facilities available.

 The following are Conditions of Entry to the Memorial buildings or Memorial land, or both.
 Failure to comply may result in refusal of entry or eviction from the Memorial premises.